-Uncovering the mechanistic basis of biomechanical input controlling skeletal development
+Uncovering the mechanistic basis of biomechanical input controlling skeletal development: exploring the interplay with Wnt signalling at the joint

 Professor Paula Murphy, Trinity College Dublin, the University of Dublin, Ireland